cETH Whitepaper

 6.1.1 Attack Surface Summary

-Relayer EOA keyVault fundsKey theftTotal loss of funds is prevented by the daily limits on the contract
+Relayer EOA keyVault fundsKey theftTotal loss — limited by daily contract caps

-RPC providerCorrect observationsMan‑in‑the‑middle / eclipseDouble‑spend - prevented by the contract validation, missed deposits - can be added to the system manually
+RPC providerCorrect observationsMITM / eclipseDouble-spend — prevented by contract validation

-DatabaseAudit trailSQL injection / credential leakAltered history - the history could be rescanned, double processing - prevented by the contract validation
+DatabaseAudit trailSQL injection / credential leakAltered history — rescannable

 6.2 Practical Mitigations